 “The correlation obtained during this phase of work between low mag, high resistivity & gold-arsenic-anomaly at the margin is a significant step up in our understanding of the Grog system.
 Not only was the kilometric strike length of the known gold system reached & confirmed by a common signature, our hypothesis was validated that there are two parallel trends of the same orientation & thickness.“

 The considerable amount of work done at Grog & Northwest points to one thing, a larger drill program!
 Originally, 11 holes were planned.
-Now, management will drill 20 (16 at Grog [150-300m depth] + four 100m holes at the high-grade Rim target).
+Now, management plans to drill 20 (16 at Grog [150-300m depth] + four 100m holes at the high-grade Rim target).

-High-grade Rim vein at Northwest to see first-ever drilling
+High-grade Rim vein at Northwest seeing first-ever drilling

 Excitement over the Rim target is growing by the day.
-If any of the four holes intersect meaningful high-grade mineralization, that would open up not just Rim, but other Northwest showings to high priority drilling later this year.
+If any of the four holes intersect meaningful high-grade mineralization, that would open up not just Rim, but all the other Northwest showings to high priority drilling.

-The Rim vein showing on the Northwest property group has been targeted for a maiden drill test.
+The Rim vein showing has been targeted for a maiden drill test.
 Chip sampling in 2018 returned from 4.5 to 1,205 g/t gold.
 The drill plan includes four shallow holes of 100m each to test the down dip projection of soil anomalies & identify additional gold-bearing veins.

 Troilus East project, borders industry darling Troilus Gold

 Switching gears, X-Terra’s other primary project, Troilus East, is shown in the map above.
 The property is situated in north-central Quebec, about 160 km northeast of Chibougamau, in the Frotet-Evans greenstone belt and comprises 182 mining claims covering ~93 sq. km.